Cohoes, New York: Mastodon discovery

+21st Century

 From 2005 to 2013, the Harmony Mills were redeveloped and restored by real estate developer Uri Kaufman.
 Kaufman converted the Mills to luxury loft apartments, sparking a revival in the heart of the city.

 On November 30, 2017, there was a massive fire that destroyed and damaged 21 buildings that caught the attention of national media.
 An amateur blacksmith, attempting to mimic the show Forged in Fire, started a barrel fire to forge with before losing control of it.
 High winds stoked the flames which spread over the course of six hours.
 At one point smoke and fire collectively consumed three blocks of the downtown district, and a plume of smoke rose over the city large enough to be detected by weather radar.
 Twenty-one buildings were heavily damaged or destroyed, with two businesses and a garage being completely leveled.

+Improvements

+Starting around 2020 to 2023, Cohoes embarked on a citywide revitalization project focused on improving infrastructure, restoring historic buildings, and environmental sustainability.
+The city invested $35 million in infrastructure improvements, including improving sidewalks, planting street trees, redesigning city parks, installing public charging stations for electric vehicles, and creating a new waterfront park.

+In 2017, West End Park was redesigned to become a memorial park honoring veterans.
+In 2020, historic Canal Square Park in downtown Cohoes was redesigned to host Farmer’s Markets, outdoor concerts, and receptions and other events.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.2 sqmi, of which 3.7 sqmi is land and 0.5 sqmi (11.79%) is water.

 Cohoes is situated at the confluence of the Mohawk with the Hudson River, where the Mohawk forms several channels and islands.
 Cohoes is named for its most famous landmark, the Cohoes Falls, a majestic waterfall first seen by the area's successive generations of indigenous peoples.
 In the historic era, these were the Mohawk Nation.
 The city includes Van Schaick Island, where the historic Van Schaick Mansion is located, and Simmons Island.

 Within Albany County, the city has the town of Colonie to its northwest, west, and south; with the town and village of Green Island to the south of Van Schaick Island.
 To the north across the Mohawk River is Saratoga County and the town of Waterford's hamlet of Northside.
 A bridge connects Cohoes to Waterford.
 To the east of Van Schaick Island across the Hudson River is Rensselaer County and the city of Troy's Lansingburg neighborhood.
 The 112th Street Bridge connects Van Schaick Island to Troy.